brendt/stitcher.io/src/content/blog/2021-10-22-route-attributes.md

 So no, **performance isn't a concern when using route attributes**.

----
+{{ cta:mail }}

 So, what's left?
 The only argument I've heard that I didn't address here is that "people just don't like attributes".

 There's very little to say against that.
 I think it mostly means that "people don't like change" in general.
 I've been guilty of this attitude myself.
 My only advice I can give you if you're in that situation is to try it out.
 Get out of your comfort zone, I find that liberating.

-Now, maybe you want to tell me I'm wrong, or share your own
+Now, maybe you want to tell me I'm wrong, or share your own thoughts on the matter.
+I'd love for my opinion to be challenged, so feel free to reply [via email](mailto:brendt@stitcher.io) or [on Twitter](*https://twitter.com/brendt_gd)!